-- Before we start inserting the data into table, we can use this task to truncate tables or views
+- Before we start inserting the data into the table, we can use this SSIS Execute SQL Task to truncate tables or views.

-- Recreating (drop and create) the dimension, and fact tables before loading the data into them.
+- Recreate (drop and create) the dimension and fact tables before loading the data into them.

 - Run stored procedures.

-- Save the result set in a variable so that we can use that data in other tasks.
+- Save the result set in a variable to use that data in other tasks.

 Execute SQL Task in SSIS Properties

-In this article we will show you the steps involved in configuring the Execute SQL Task in SSIS with example.
-First, Drag the Execute SQL Task from SSIS Toolbar and drop it into the Control Flow region
+This article will show you the steps in configuring the Execute SQL Task in SSIS with an example.
+First, Drag the Execute SQL Task in the Toolbar and drop it into the Control Flow region.

-Double click on it will open the Execute SQL Task Editor to configure it.
+Double click on it will open the Editor to configure it.

-This tab is used to configure the Execute SQL Task properties.
+This tab is used to configure the SSIS Execute SQL Task properties.

 - Name: Please provide the Unique Name